Chalchiuhtotolin

 In Aztec mythology, Chalchiuhtotolin (/tʃɑːltʃiːutoʊˈtoʊlin/; Nahuatl for "Jade Turkey") was a god of disease and plague.
 Chalchihuihtotolin, the Jewelled Fowl, Tezcatlipoca's nahual.
 Chalchihuihtotolin is a symbol of powerful sorcery.
-Tezcatlipoca can tempt humans into self-destruction, but when he takes the form of a female turkey he can also cleanse them of contamination, absolve them of guilt, and overcome their fate.
+Tezcatlipoca can tempt humans into self-destruction, but when he takes the form of a turkey he can also cleanse them of contamination, absolve them of guilt, and overcome their fate.
 In the tonalpohualli, Chalchihuihtotolin rules over day Tecpatl (Stone Knife) and over trecena 1-Atl (Water).
 The preceding thirteen days are ruled over by Xolotl.
-Chalchihuihtotolin has a particularly evil side to her.
-Even though she is shown with the customary green feathers, most codices show him bent over and with black/white eyes, which is a sign reserved for evil gods such as Tezcatlipoca, Mictlantecuhtli, and Xolotl.
-Another depiction of Chalchiuhtotolin's evil side includes the sharp silver of her talons.
-Her nahual is a turkey in which he terrorizes villages, bringing disease and sickness.